The Giant Sequoia

 OUR TARGET FOR EVERY TREE

 The largest Giant Sequoias in the UK today were planted around 170 years ago when the species was first discovered in the USA and seeds were brought back for specimen growth in large estates and gardens.
-Those trees today have reached diameters over 3m and heights over 50m.
-Growth rates are between 1 and 1.5ft per annum (we have witnessed 5ft at one of our UK groves!), and growth rings required to get to 3m diameter are just over 2cm in diameter per annum.
-This gives a fairly accurate trajectory for the trunk volume growth both past and future for UK Sequoias.
+Those trees today have reached diameters over 3.5m and heights over 50m.

-Therefore a Giant Sequoia’s total volume can be calculated as trunk volume + 20% for branches and 20% for roots.
-Our target therefore is to grow UK Sequoias to a trunk diameter of 3m (there are already UK Sequoias with trunks larger than this at 3.5m), and to a height of 200ft, not far off UK specimens today that are still growing at 1.5ft per annum (referred to in The Guardian here).
+Our target at The Great Reserve is to grow UK Sequoias to a trunk diameter of 3m+, and to heights of 200ft+, not far off UK specimens today that are still growing at 1.5ft per annum (referred to in The Guardian HERE).